 - the landholder incentive payment is \$0; - there are marine bioregions.
-For the purposes of the calculation, they are shown in the subregion data table (table number 4.5.4) as Offshore, Inshore-Remote, Inshore-Non-remote, and Rivers and inland waterways.
-The landward boundary of the Inshore-Remote and Inshore-Non-Remote marine bioregions extends to the limits of Highest Astronomical Tide (HAT); and - there are two sliding scales - o one for marine plants, marine parks and declared fish habitat areas; and - one for fish passage (impacted by waterway barrier works).
+For the purposes of the calculation, they are shown in the subregion data table (Table 4.5.4) as Offshore, Inshore-Remote, Inshore-Non-remote, and Rivers and inland waterways.
+The landward boundary of the Inshore-Remote and Inshore-Non-Remote marine bioregions extends to the limits of Highest Astronomical Tide (HAT); and - there are two sliding scales - o one for marine plants, marine parks, declared fish habitat areas, marine wetlands and aquatic threatened animals; and - o one for waterways providing for fish passage.